Idiom Understanding as a Tool to Measure the Dialect Gap: Experimental Setup

 \subsubsection{LLM}

-To ensure a thorough and representative analysis of the current LM landscape, we selected \llm{} LLMs to cover four aspects of LLM specifications:
+To ensure a thorough and representative analysis of the current LM landscape, we selected \llm{} LLMs to cover five aspects of LLM specifications:

-\begin{enumerate}[leftmargin=*, noitemsep, topsep=0ex] \item \textbf{Variety of Access Paradigms:} We included both proprietary LM accessible via an API (e.g. OpenAI's GPT and Anthropic's Claude series) and open-source models (e.g. Llama, Mistral, Qwen).
-This enables us to compare the performance of SOTA commercial offerings with models that support full customization and local deployment. \item \textbf{Variety in Size:} The selected models span a large range of parameter counts, from smaller models under 1 billion parameters (e.g. \texttt{Qwen$2.5$-$0.5b$}) to the largest proprietary models available as of mid-2025 (e.g. \texttt{Claude-Sonnet-4-20250514} estimated in the 100 billion parameters range). \item \textbf{Variety in Capability:} We intentionally included models marketed as having advanced \enquote{reasoning} capabilities (e.g. \texttt{Deepthink-reasoning-7b}) to assess if this specialization translates to better performance on our knowledge-intensive task. \item \textbf{Reasoning:} We included models fine-tuned in French (e.g. \texttt{Chocolatine-14B-it-DPO-v1.2}), to test whether this linguistic specialization provides an advantage. \item \textbf{Instruction-Tuning}: We included models that have been instruction-tuned to compare against their base model counterpart (e.g. \texttt{Apertus-8B-it-2509} vs. \texttt{Apertus-8B-2509}) . \end{enumerate}
+\begin{enumerate}[leftmargin=*, noitemsep, topsep=0ex] \item \textbf{Variety of Access Paradigms:} We included both proprietary LM accessible via an API (e.g. OpenAI) and open-source models (e.g. Llama).
+This enables us to compare the performance of commercial offerings with models that support full customization and local deployment. \item \textbf{Variety in Size:} The selected models span a large range of parameter counts, from smaller models under 1 billion parameters to the largest proprietary models available as of mid-2025. \item \textbf{Variety in Capability:} We intentionally included models marketed as having advanced \enquote{reasoning} capabilities (e.g. Deepthink) to assess if this specialization translates to better performance on our knowledge-intensive task. \item \textbf{Model Specialization:} We included models fine-tuned in French (e.g. Chocolatine), to test whether this linguistic specialization provides an advantage. \item \textbf{Instruction-Tuning}: We included models that have been instruction-tuned to compare against their base model counterpart (e.g. \texttt{Apertus-8B-\textbf{it}} vs. \texttt{Apertus-8B}) . \end{enumerate}

 To select the LMs, we leverage two leaderboards: the \href{https://lmarena.ai/leaderboard/text}{Text Arena Leaderboard} and the \href{https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard#/}{Open LLM Leaderboard} \citep{open-llm-leaderboard-v2}.
 We present our selected models and details in \autoref{an:results}, and our hardware and private LLM budget in \autoref{an:hardware}.